harvard-nrg/mrverify-rt/README.md

 ```

 ## Configuration file
 At it's core, Scan Buddy works off of a configuration file.
-Here's how to
+Here's a quick
-create one.
+walkthrough of the configuration file.

 ### defining selectors
-Scan Buddy passes every incoming scan through a `selector` and in turn will
+Every scan received by Scan Buddy is passed through a `selector` which will
-run any defined `plugins` on a matching scan.
-For example, to target an uncombined
+in turn run any defined `plugins` on that scan.
+To target an uncombined
-localizer, you might use the following `selector`
+localizer, you would use the following `selector`

 ```yaml
 - selector: